mariahjackson91/sales-predictions/README.md

     ### Build a regression tree model to predict sales.
       Build a simple regression tree model.
       Compare the performance of the model based on r^2.
       Compare the performance of the model based on rmse.

+    ## Part 7
+      Compare models